Materials-Consortia/OPTIMADE/optimade.rst

    }

-Metadata for Property_ranges query parameter
+Metadata for :query-param:`property_ranges` query parameter
 --------------------------------------------

 If the server supports the :query-param:`property_ranges` query parameter, as described in section `Single Entry URL Query Parameters`_, additional metadata SHOULD be present for each field for which the :query-param:`property_ranges` query parameter can be used.
 The client needs this metadata to be able to select only a part of the data of a property.
-This metadata is stored in a dictionary in the field :field:`range` which is stored as per property metadata as described in section `Metadata properties`_
+This metadata is given in a dictionary field :field:`range` which stores per property metadata as described in section `Metadata properties`_

-- :field:`range`: Dictionary
+- :field:`range`: Dictionary.

-  A dictionary that contains the data necessary for the client to select only a sub_range of a property.
+  A dictionary that contains the data necessary for the client to select only a subset or slice of a property.
-  If the property_ranges query parameter is supported for this property the following keys MUST be present.
+  If the :query-param:`property_ranges` query parameter is supported for this property the following keys MUST be present:
-  Otherwise this dictionary and these keys are optional.

   - :field:`indexable_dim`: List of Strings.
-    The list of range_ids of the dimensions for which slicing is supported, i.e. the client can request a subrange in this dimension via the :query-param:`property_ranges` query parameter.
+    The list of :field:`range_ids` of the dimensions for which slicing is supported, i.e. the client can request a slice in this dimension via the :query-param:`property_ranges` query parameter.

   - :field:`layout`: String.
     A string either equal to :val:`"dense"` or :val:`"sparse"` to indicate whether the property is returned in a dense or sparse layout.

-  - :field:`data_range`: List of Slice Objects.
+  - :field:`data_range`: List of slice objects.
     This field describes how the values are distributed in the different dimensions.
-    It consists of a slice object for each dimension of the property.
+    It consists of a `slice object`_ for each dimension of the property.
     The order of the slice objects must be the same as in the :field:`range_ids` field in the property definition.
     If the :field:`layout` field is set to :val:`"sparse"` the value of the :field:`step` sub-field has no meaning.